nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_manual_registration.rst

    .. figure:: /images/Step6-SecurityProfilesList.jpg

 #.
-Click the sprocket wheel icon to go to Web Settings configuration.
+Click the sprocket wheel icon to go to :guilabel:`Web Settings` configuration.

 #.
-Copy-paste your :guilabel:`Client ID` from the Web Settings tab to a text editor for easy access.
+Copy-paste your :guilabel:`Client ID` from the :guilabel:`Web Settings` tab to a text editor for easy access.
    These values are required to complete Sidewalk Endpoint registration.

    .. figure:: /images/Step6-ClientID.jpg

 #.
 Click :guilabel:`Edit`.

 #.
-In :guilabel:`Allowed Origins` box enter ``http://localhost:8000/``.
+In :guilabel:`Allowed Origins` box enter ``http://localhost:8000/``, and click :guilabel:`Save`.

-#.
-Click :guilabel:`Save`.

    .. figure:: /images/Step6-Localhost.jpg